-Feeling stuck between two cultures can create confusion and conflict: your family wants one thing, and you want something that’s light years in the opposite direction.
+Feeling stuck between two cultures can create confusion and conflict: your family wants one thing, and you want something totally different.
 Australia is a multicultural country, so this is a very common situation for young Australians, but there are things you can do about it.
-Get some tips on how to navigate this cultural mine field.

 This can help if: